0x60df/loophole/README.md

     map))
 ```

-However, loophole offers some utilities for managing keymaps.
+However, Loophole offers some utilities for managing keymaps.
-If your keymap is small, developing or with which loophole utilities work well,
+If your keymap is small, developing or with which Loophole utilities work well,
-please try loophole.
+please try Loophole.